rb80/oracle-hospitality-integration-platform-bootcamp/business-events.md

 7. Send the `init` message ![alt text](images/business_events_streaming_3_7.png "Screenshot of Postman sample for Streaming Business Events")
 8. Send the `subscribe` message within 5 seconds of sending the `init` message
 9. Observe events flowing through
-10. Generate some events by calling the `post Profile` operation and observe these events come through
+10. In the `1.
+Property REST APIs By Module` collection expand the `OPERA Cloud REST APIs By Module` folder, then the `Profiles (CRM)` folder, then the `Post Profile (create)` folder, open the `Post Profile` request and click Send a few times.
+11. In the `1.
+Property REST APIs By Module` collection expand the `OPERA Cloud REST APIs By Module` folder, then the `Profiles (CRM)` folder, then the `Put Profile (update)` folder, open the `Put Profile` request and click Send a few times
-11. Keep sending the `ping` request to keep the connection open
+12. Keep sending the `ping` request to keep the connection open
-12. Send the `complete` request to close the connection
+13. Send the `complete` request to close the connection

 ### 3. Use GraphiQL to stream events - Optional